-The Actors Fund is a nationwide human services organization that helps all professionals in performing arts and entertainment during times of need, crisis or transition.
+The Entertainment Community Fund is a nationwide human services organization that helps all professionals in performing arts and entertainment during times of need, crisis or transition.
 In Southern California, The Fund administers more than a dozen programs addressing concerns of employment, affordable housing, health insurance, mental health, financial wellness and youth development.

 If you are or were ever a professional young performer, some of this money might be yours!